dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 Environment set up to run Flask app, while Flask app uses Apache 2 (while wsgi, Python 3 are also important).

-In other words, from this image Docker container can be created that will have:
+In other words, resulting Docker container, created from this image, would have:

 - Apache (running web server);